 What Does Extra Dry Foam Mean?

-The extra dry milk foam will sit as a separate layer on top of your bone dry cappuccino, and won’t blend with your shot of espresso.
-The bone dry milk foam quite viscous and foamy and as a result, can’t be used to create latte art.
+The extra dry milk foam will sit as a separate layer of milk foam on top of your bone dry cappuccino, and won’t blend with your shot of espresso.
+The bone dry milk foam is quite viscous and foamy and as a result, can’t be used to create latte art.
 It will sit on top of your drink as a separate layer that doesn’t mix with the coffee below.

 What’s the Difference Between a Super Wet Cappuccino and a Latte?

 How wet or dry it feels depends on the ratio of steamed to frothed milk or foam.
 An extra wet version has more steamed milk than a wet one, sometimes double or even triple the amount.
 This drink will have a rich texture as the milk blends effortlessly with the espresso shot to create a homogenous drink that you can enjoy as a whole.